Thursday, September 24, 2015

 Ingredients (about 4-5 servings)

 • 2 bundles of edible greens - Enough to wrap pork 2 to 3 times.
-For this recipe I used collard and mustard greens.
+For this recipe, I used collard and mustard greens.
 Normally taro leaves are used.
-If you can find them, then use.
-Okay to use kale or any favorite edible greens like: collard, mustard, Swiss chard, turnip, kale and even spinach.
+If you can find them, then use them.
+Okay to use kale or any favorite edible greens like collard, mustard, Swiss chard, turnip, kale, and even spinach.

 • Salt to taste - Get out the Hawaiian salt, if you have any.